Zinc gluconate

 Zinc gluconate is the zinc salt of gluconic acid.
 It is an ionic compound consisting of two anions of gluconate for each zinc(II) cation.
 Zinc gluconate is a popular form for the delivery of zinc as a dietary supplement providing 14.35% elemental zinc by weight.

 Gluconic acid is found naturally, and is industrially made by the fermentation of glucose, typically by Aspergillus niger, but also by other fungi, e.g. Penicillium, or by bacteria, e.g. Acetobacter, Pseudomonas and Gluconobacter.
 In its pure form, it is a white to off-white powder.
 It can also be made by electrolytic oxidation, although this is a more expensive process.
 The advantages are a lower microbiological profile, and a more complete reaction, yielding a product with a longer shelf life.

 Zinc gluconate and the common cold

 Zinc gluconate has been used in lozenges for treating the common cold.
-However, controlled trials with lozenges which include zinc acetate have found it has the greatest effect on the duration of colds.
+Controlled trials with lozenges which include zinc acetate have found it has the greatest effect on the duration of colds.
 Zinc has also been administered nasally for treating the common cold, but has been reported to cause anosmia in some cases.